bcbio/bcbio-nextgen-vm/README.rst

 - Enable specification of external programs/jars to handle tricky non-distributable issues like GATK protected versions.
 Map these directories into docker container.
-- Improve ability to develop and test on locally installed images.

 Creating docker image
 =====================